beyond-all-reason/teiserver/README.md

 ### Contributing

-All contributors are welcome; if you spot an issue or bug with it mention me on the [BAR discord](https://discord.gg/N968ddE) (@teifion) or open an issue in this repo.
+All contributors are welcome; if you spot an issue or bug open an issue in this repo or visit *#teiserver-spads* channel on [BAR Discord](https://discord.gg/beyond-all-reason).
 Pull requests are also welcome; even if it's just a spelling mistake.

 #### Special thanks